Make some Halloween tissue paper suncatchers in either bat or pumpkin design. This is a colourful and non-scary Halloween paper craft for your kiddos.

 Get the printable template here

-You can imagine then, it’s not easy being one of the door knockers.
-Our strategy is to trick or treat at the houses which are visibly decorated for Halloween, and not at the others because we don’t want to embarrass people who have no treats to hand out, nor do we want to annoy the Halloween grinches.
+You can imagine then, it’s not easy being a parent trapped in between!
+Our strategy is to go trick-or-treating at the houses that are decorated for Halloween, and not at the others because we don’t want to embarrass people who’ve forgotten to purchase treats to hand out, nor do we want to annoy the Halloween grinches.
 We also take some treats with us so we can do reverse trick or treating along the way.

-Most tissue paper suncatchers use sticky-back plastic, but I’m not a fan of making extra plastic rubbish so I’ve used white freezer paper.
-When you hang it against the window you can still see the colours through the white side, but obviously not as brightly as with sticky back plastic.
-You can use that instead if you prefer.
+You can use sticky back plastic for these, but I’ve used white freezer paper to save on extra plastic rubbish.
+When you hang it against the window you can still see the colours through the white side, but it’s not as bright as it would be if you use plastic.

 How to make Halloween tissue paper suncatchers